orubel/Beapi-API-Framework/README.md

 ### FAQ

 **Q: How hard is this to implement?**
-**A:** BeApi is 'Plug-N-Play'.
-You dont even have to install the plugin.
-Implementing for your project is as simple as a one line command:
+**A:** BeApi is a Grails Plugin and you dont even have to install the plugin.
+Implementing for a new project is as simple as a one line command:
 ```
 grails create-app name_of_your_app --profile org.grails.profiles:beapi-profile:1.6.2
 ```